Talking to kids and teens about grooming: Keeping them safe on & offline

 It is brief but still has good information about online grooming.

 This resource covers what grooming is, how to deal with unwanted contact when online, how online grooming happens, how to protect your child and what to do if something goes wrong, including how to report it (in Australia).
 Targeted advice is also available for children, young people and adults who may be experiencing unwanted contact.
-Plus they have a factsheet about Unwanted Contact and Grooming.
+Plus, they have a factsheet about Unwanted Contact and Grooming.

 NSPCC